maldorne/awesome-muds/readme.md

 #### MNES

 *Mud New Environment Standard*.
 Implemented as a Telnet option.
-Seeks to supplement [MTTS](#mtts) by providing a straightforward way to use the NEW-ENVIRON telnet option to exchange and update various client and server settings.
+Seeks to supplement [MTTS](#mtts) by providing a straightforward way to use the NEW-ENVIRON telnet option ([RFC 1572](https://www.rfc-editor.org/rfc/rfc1572)) to exchange and update various client and server settings.

 - [Tintin documentation](https://tintin.mudhalla.net/protocols/mnes/).